-- Creating and maintaining a positive and caring ethos. - Developing health and personal safety programmes. - Being observant of children's needs, views and concerns. - Reporting and recording concerns about the welfare or safety of children. - Monitoring and supporting children in co-operation with relevant professionals, parents and carers.
+- Creating and maintaining a positive and caring ethos - Developing health and personal safety programmes - Being observant of children's needs, views, and concerns - Reporting and recording concerns about the welfare or safety of children - Monitoring and supporting children in co-operation with relevant professionals, parents and carers.

-Education staff cannot keep secret any allegations or concerns about child abuse, even if a child or adult requests this.
-Information or concerns that a child may be at risk of harm must be passed on in order to protect the child.
-Staff will treat the matter sensitively, and information will only be passed to those who need to know in order to protect and support the child.
+Education staff cannot keep secret any allegations or concerns about child abuse, even if a child or adult request this.
+Information or concerns that a child may be at risk of harm must be passed on to protect the child or young person.
+Staff will always treat the matter sensitively, and with dignity and information will only be passed to those who need to know to protect and support the child or young person.

-If parents or others have concerns for any child, they can speak to the Head of Centre about this.
+If parents or others have concerns for any child, they can speak to the Head Teacher/Child Protection Officer about this.
 They can also contact social work services and/or the police.

-When a member of staff, a child or another individual provides information and the Head of Centre considers that there is a possibility that a child has been harmed or is at risk of harm, the Head of Centre is required to immediately contact social work services to discuss the circumstances and agree the immediate action to be taken.
+When a member of staff, a child or another individual provides information and the Head Teacher considers that there is a possibility that a child has been harmed or is at risk of harm, the Head Teacher is required to immediately contact social work services to discuss the circumstances and agree the immediate action to be taken.
 Centre staff are then required to co-operate with any subsequent enquiries or support plans.

 Every education establishment or service has copies of the East Dunbartonshire Council Child Protection Procedures and Guidance.
-These are available for reference from the Head of Centre.
+These are available for reference from the Head Teacher.